-- CTEC statistical summaries and summaries of comments: copies of teaching evaluations by students.
+- o CTEC statistical summaries and summaries of comments: copies of teaching evaluations by students.
 At a minimum, the four quarters preceding the review cycle must be included in the dossier; ideally candidates would include all evaluations from the prior 4-5 years.
 These evaluations should be gathered using standard NU online systems.
-Letters from students should not be solicited for RPT purposes or included.
+Support letters from students or faculty should not be solicited for RPT purposes or included.
 Efforts toward improvement or remediation in teaching effectiveness should be provided.
 Include any CTECs that might not have been published for the last six years (or time in rank). - Sample syllabi.
-Syllabi for which the candidate has had a significant contribution to
+Syllabi for which the candidate has had a significant contribution to development and implementation. - o Information about participation in mentoring, advising, academic counseling, co-curricular teaching, clinical supervision, and supervision of teaching assistants.